Car Accident Settlement Process: Legal Steps & Timeline

 Jennifer Walsh, Attorney

-A car accident settlement is an agreement reached between the victim and the insurance company of the person at-fault for the accident in the state of Missouri.
-A settlement negates the need for the parties to go to trial, which saves everyone time and money due to court processes and associated fees.
+A car accident settlement is an agreement reached between the victim and the insurance company.
+A settlement negates the need for the parties to go to trial, which saves everyone time and money due to court processes and associated legal fees.
 Deciding whether to settle a car accident claim or go to trial can be a tough decision that depends on circumstances of the case.
 That’s why it’s important to have a good attorney and to know the steps involved in a car accident settlement.

 3. Insurance Policy Review